oddbird/css-sandbox/src/toggles/explainer.md

 - gestures
   (long-term, toggles should not be limited to tap/click/enter activation)
+- non-user trigger events
+  (could be useful to trigger toggles from e.g. an animation event)
 - tab/accordion '[panel set/section list][sl]' element (aka 'spicy sections')
 - [popup][] attributes
   - can open/close use toggles?